Hanover school of architecture: Hospitals and monasteries

 In Heiligengeistraße in Hanover, the Hospital St. Spirit (Holy Spirit Monastery) built.Karl Börgemann chose design elements of the "classic" Hanover School.
 A south facade of 76 m in length was created.
 She received a middle risalite with a "pruificent"overangle fial gable, as well as two side risalites that indicate the rear side wings.[In the horizontal, the facade is divided by differently colored brick ribbons, and the cornices also vary.
 The third floor is highlighted from the lower floors, here double windows and glare arcades alternate.
-The medium risalite also carries dark green glazed tiles, which additionally structure it.The building of the Heiligengeiststift is one of the "most impressive"civil buildings of the Hannoversche Schule that have been preserved.
+The medium risalite also carries dark green glazed tiles, which additionally structure it.The building of the Heiligengeiststift is one of the "most impressive" civil buildings of the Hanover School that have been preserved.